LiamMitchell6767/Python_Football_Project/README.md

 ![Market Value Distribution](images/market_value_distribution.png)

 ### Insights
-### **Insights from Market Value by Position**

 - Attackers (**€7.90M**) and midfielders (**€7.31M**) lead in average market value, reflecting the premium placed on offensive and creative roles in football.
 Their contributions to goals and assists make them more appealing to fans.

 - Defenders (**€5.53M**) and goalkeepers (**€4.03M**) have significantly lower average market values compared to their attacking counterparts.
 While they play critical roles, their market impact appears less pronounced, as evidenced by tighter distributions and fewer high-value outliers.

 - Attackers and midfielders show the greatest variability, with outliers up to **€200M**.
 This indicates a high ceiling for standout performers in these positions, while defenders and goalkeepers see more consistency, with fewer record-breaking valuations.

 # Conclusion